History of medicine in the Philippines: Santo Tomas Internment Camp

-In December 23, 1941, the Japanese Imperial Government issued the "Prisoner Confinement Order".
+On December 23, 1941, the Japanese Imperial Government issued the "Prisoner Confinement Order".
 The Japanese army forces captured 140,000 Allied prisoners of war in Hawaii, the Philippines, and Burma in 1942.
 It was estimated that the Santo Tomas Internment Camp in the Philippines have more than 4,000 Allied citizens captured.
 They were given no basic shelter and food.
 The camp was equipped with Japanese military medical officers and captive Western doctors.

 As World War II continued, the Japanese military stopped giving captives medicine and cures for handling diseases.
 The camp was unsanitary making diseases like dengue fever and dysentery unpreventable.
 By May 1944, the Japanese military forced prisoners to reduce their rations.
 As part of the military's way of disciplining them, they also forced prisoners to worship Emperor Hirohito.
 Doctors were not allowed to record malnourishment cases.
 Dr. William W. McAnlis was one of the medical missionaries in the Philippines who got captured and interned in the Santo Tomas Camp.
 As one of the captive doctors, he handled emergency cases and needed medical services.

 As conditions in the camp worsened, doctors requested for food and medicine increases.
 The Japanese military refused.